Stormwater Rehabilitation and Flood Mitigation Projects, South Haven

-Porter County and the Twin Creeks Conservancy District retained DLZ to study, perform detailed design services, and provide construction observation services for the rehabilitation of the existing storm sewer and mitigation of flooding throughout the one square mile subdivision.
-Outlet by Squirrel Creek, the subdivision contains aged infrastructure and experiences frequent flooding throughout the development, making roadways impassible during recurring storm events and flood structures, reducing the quality of life for the residents.
+Porter County and the Twin Creeks Conservancy District retained DLZ for stormwater rehabilitation and flood mitigation throughout Old South Haven.
+They wanted DLZ to study, perform detailed design services, and provide construction observation services.
+Our team was responsible for the replacement of the existing storm sewer system and mitigation of flooding throughout the square mile subdivision.

-DLZ was further selected to perform the survey, design, permitting, and construction observation for several phases outlined in the initial study.
+Furthermore, DLZ performed the survey, design, permitting, and construction observation for several phases outlined in the initial study.
 To date, the total value of construction of those facilities is approximately $5 million.

 Construction projects implemented during these initial phases included the construction of a new storm sewer up to 54-inches in diameter and CIPP lining of the existing storm sewer with diameters up to 60-inches in diameter.
 New storm sewer outlets, roadway reconstruction, and relocation of storm sewers previously located under residential structures to areas where the storm sewer is more accessible for maintenance were also implemented.